Pixilie/SteamBot/README.md

 # SteamBot
-Version: 1.2.3
+Version: 1.2.3 (Stable)
 By: Kristen
-The bot will be host soon...

 ## Presentation
 SteamBot is a Discord bot created using the Discord.js library that provides you with interesting and useful statistics about your Steam profile, including the amount of time you've spent playing games, the number of games you own, and more.